impresso/impresso.github.io/pages/associated-partners.md

 [// www.ub.unibas.ch](http://www.ub.unibas.ch/en/ub-wirtschaft-swa/schweiz-wirtschaftsarchiv/allgemeines/) &mdash;  The SWA (Schweizerisches Wirtschaftsarchiv), founded in 1910, maintains business archives and document collections on specific topics, companies, associations and individuals.
 The focus of the SWA collections includes economic policy and economic development of Switzerland and the history of Swiss economics and companies.
 In addition to newspaper clippings, collections include studies, reports, PR materials and other publica-tions of companies, associations, official materials offices and research institutes.
 An important project currently being undertaken by the SWA revolves around the digitization of newspaper clippings and certain archival documents.

-**Role**: SWA will provide Provide optimal access to digitized cultural heritage, newspapers and periodicals in particular.
+**Role**: SWA will provide provide optimal access to digitized cultural heritage, newspapers and periodicals in particular.
 SWA will help to identify opportunities for the improvement of existing portals and to identify and serve user needs, and give feedback on prototypes developed by the consortium.
 SWA will participate in project's workshops and benefit from enriched newspaper content, as well as from the availability of open source prototypes.

 **Participants**: Irene Amstutz (Head of the University of Economics, Swiss Economic Archives)

 ## Le Temps

 [// www.letemps.ch](https://www.letemps.ch/) &mdash;  *Le Temps*, the leading newspaper in French speaking Switzerland, was launched in march 1998.
 Its ancestors, the *Journal de Genève* and *La Gazette de Lausanne*, played an important role in the history of the region.
-Therefore, ten years ago, the direction of Le Temps has decided to digitize and make accessible its complete historical archive.
+Therefore, ten years ago, the direction of Le Temps has decided to digitize and make accessible its full historical archives.
 The process involved the Swiss National Library, several sponsors, and years of work.
-In 2016, the [www.letempsarchives.ch](www.letempsarchives.ch) website has been totally redesigned with one objective in mind: making this archive as accessible as possible to the general audience.
+In 2016, the [www.letempsarchives.ch](www.letempsarchives.ch) website has been totally redesigned with one objective in mind: making archives as accessible as possible to the general audience.

-**Role**: Le Temps will provide access to its digitized archives, and actively support the design of historical newspaper exploration interface by giving suggestions and feedback about functionalities.
-Le Temps will have the opportunity to enrich its newspaper archives's content with the output of text mining tools (e.g. named entities, document topics and more), and to create a match between innovative content access technology and user needs.
+**Role**: Le Temps will provide access to its digitized archives, and actively support the design of historical newspaper exploration interface by giving suggestions and feedback on prototypes developed by the consortium.

 **Participants**: Gaël Hurlimann (Editor in Chief fo Digital)